mcagov/waves-app/README.md

 ## About

-This app currently consists of a vessel registration form and a content management system.
-The registration form is intended to be available on the Gov.UK website as a means for the owner of a (singley owned) small ship to register their vessel under **Part III of the UK Ships Register**.
+This app currently consists of a vessel registration API and a content management system.
+The API is intended to support on the Gov.UK hosted website as a means for the owner of a (singley owned) small ship to register their vessel under **Part III of the UK Ships Register**.
 The content management system is intended to be a means of managing the register and workload of officers of the [Maritime and Coastguard Agency][mca].